 The American Revolution deals with the fight for who should rule the Americans in the case of France, it was about who should rule them.
-The fight for liberty, fraternity and equality in the case of France is not coming from external factors but from their own.
+The fight for liberty, fraternity, and equality in the case of France is not coming from external factors but from their own.
 The French Revolution defied reason and experience, even religion and divine revelation in order to establish a stable and more secure government.
-From the reign of terror to the leadership of Napoleon until monarchy is restored the by French people.
+From the reign of terror to the leadership of Napoleon until the monarchy is restored the by French people.

 The French Revolution which began in 1789 and ended in the late 1790s paved the way for the new leadership under Napoleon Bonaparte.
-It was through the revolution that the political landscape of France that has long been rooted in the centuries-old monarchy and feudal system was redesigned.
+It was through the revolution that the political landscape of France which has long been rooted in the centuries-old monarchy and feudal system was redesigned.
 Primarily the revolution was brought forth by the discontent of the people on the rule of the monarchy and the destitute economic policies implemented by King Louis XVI.
-The revolution itself has been a critical factor in showing to other nations how inherent is the power of the people.
+The revolution itself has been a critical factor in showing other nations how inherent is the power of the people.

-The crisis in the leadership of the monarchy began after France got involved in the American Revolution which has entailed costly and extravagant spending by King Louis XVI.
-This has almost put the country close to bankruptcy, the country’s reserves have been depleted, the harvests were poor for two decades as drought and cattle diseases plagued the farmers.
+The crisis in the leadership of the monarchy began after France got involved in the American Revolution which entailed costly and extravagant spending by King Louis XVI.
+This has almost put the country close to bankruptcy, the country’s reserves have been depleted, and the harvests were poor for two decades as drought and cattle diseases plagued the farmers.
 The prices of bread shoot up which stirred unrest among the peasants and urban poor.
 A lot of people have expressed their exasperation and desperation towards the high taxes imposed by the government.

 A financial reform package was proposed by Charles Alexandre de Calonne that includes universal land tax and removing the exemption of the privileged class.
 The King tried to resolve the issue by gathering support for this proposed solution and preventing the growing unrest.
 He summoned the Estates-General to a general meeting and prior to the meeting the delegate shave collected all the grievances from their locality.

 When the time of the convention arrived, there was a heated debate in the voting process which causes hostility among the three orders defeating the purpose of the meeting and the authority of King Louis was not enough to control the argument.
 The Third Estate adopted the title of National Assembly and took their oath committing not to disperse until the reform in the constitution is achieved.
-As weeks went by the King was left with no choice but to admit all of the three orders into the new assembly.
+As weeks went by the King was left with no choice but to admit all three orders into the new assembly.
 The National Assembly meets continuously at Versailles and this has caused fear and violence to consume the capital.

 The first consideration in the new constitution is the expanse of the new political landscape of France.
 Questions like who would be in charge of selecting the delegates?
 Would the clergy still need to show allegiance to the Roman Catholic Church or to the French Government?
 And how extensive is the power of the king?
-Especially that his public image weakened throughout the crisis.
-Initially the new constitution has been modest in expressing its power, it has established a constitutional monarchy leadership wherein the king has the royal power to veto and appoint ministers.
-For the radical Parisians this is not still acceptable.
+Especially since his public image weakened throughout the crisis.
+Initially, the new constitution has been modest in expressing its power, it has established a constitutional monarchy leadership wherein the king has the royal power to veto and appoint ministers.
+For the radical Parisians, this is not still acceptable.

-The idea of revolution changed into radical movement as the new legislative assembly declared war against Austria and Prussia.
-This was caused by the belief of the legislative that some French emigres are building counterrevolutionary alliances with other nations and at the same time the assembly is hopeful that the revolutionary ideals they have will spread across Europe through warfare.
-Locally, radical group went to attack the royal residence to arrest the king.
+The idea of revolution changed into a radical movement as the new legislative assembly declared war against Austria and Prussia.
+This was caused by the belief of the legislation that some French emigres are building counterrevolutionary alliances with other nations and at the same time, the assembly is hopeful that the revolutionary ideals they have will spread across Europe through warfare.
+Locally, a radical group went to attack the royal residence to arrest the king.
 The succeeding days saw Paris amidst violence and insurrections.
 People who were accused to be counterrevolutionaries were massacred, the National Assembly has been replaced with National Convention and the monarchy is abolished, giving rise to the French Republic.
 King Louis was condemned to death because of treason and other high crimes; he was sentenced to death through guillotine while his wife Marie-Antoinette underwent the same fate nine months after.

-The state of unrest did not stop after the king was executed, war between European powers followed and there was conflict within the National Convention.
+The state of unrest did not stop after the king was executed, the war between European powers followed and there was conflict within the National Convention.
 The intense division within the convention ushered France to enter into a more violent and turbulent phase of the Revolution.
 Insurrectionists and radicals had control over the National Convention and instituted more radical measures, examples of such is the abolition of Christianity and the establishment of a new calendar.

 The American Revolutionary War is also known to the world as the United States War of Independence.
-Initially it was just a civil war instigated by the tension between the British crown and the thirteen (13) North American colonies that later formed the United States of America.
+Initially, it was just a civil war instigated by the tension between the British crown and the thirteen (13) North American colonies that later formed the United States of America.
 The conflict between the British troops and colonial military men kicked off the battle.
-And when France, Spain, and Netherlands joined in it became an international war.
+And when France, Spain, and the Netherlands joined in it became an international war.
 Looking into the historical account of the events, the conflict between the colonists and the British government is due to the unfair treatment in terms of taxes.

-The colonists have been provoked more than being appeased, with their discontent growing and growing bigger and the conflict with the British government getting worse, the colonists have met and organized themselves to fight the British (First Continental Congress of 1774).
-After this the actual fighting started during the Battle of Lexington and Concord.
+The colonists have been provoked more than appeased, with their discontent growing and growing bigger and the conflict with the British government getting worse, the colonists met and organized themselves to fight the British (First Continental Congress of 1774).
+After this, the actual fighting started during the Battle of Lexington and Concord.
 The Green Mountain Boys led by Ethan Allen and Benedict Arnold captured Fort Ticonderoga, and major battles happened in Bunker Hill.
-Thomas Jefferson has adopted the Declaration of Independence while battles are still ongoing.
-George Washington led the colonist troops in crossing the River Delaware to launch a surprised attack on the enemies.
+Thomas Jefferson adopted the Declaration of Independence while battles are still ongoing.
+George Washington led the colonist troops in crossing the River Delaware to launch a surprise attack on the enemies.
 To further strengthen its fight for independence the colonists have chosen a design for the American flag which is the stars and stripes design.
-The colonists continued to win war against the British, in the Battle of Saratoga British General John Burgoyne surrendered.
-The colonist’ troop continued to train for their battle in Valley Forge under the leadership of George Washington.
+The colonists continued to win the war against the British, in the Battle of Saratoga British General John Burgoyne surrendered.
+The colonist’ troops continued to train for their battle in Valley Forge under the leadership of George Washington.
 To further strengthen the colonist force, they forge an alliance with France.
 By virtue of the Articles of Confederation, America has been recognized as an independent state.
-The battle they have won against the British was the Battle of Yorktown where General Cornwall was subdued.
-This has ended the war unofficially.
+The battle they won against the British was the Battle of Yorktown where General Cornwall was subdued.
+This ended the war unofficially.
 Finally, the war was officially ended by the Treaty of Paris (Wallace, 2018).